klenium/quantum-prog-book/2-pszeudokod.md

 value <- <ins>state3</ins>

-result <- false

-if value is -1 or 1 then

-result <- true
+if value is -1 or 1 then result <- true else result <- false

-end